 The maximum monthly health insurance premium reimbursed with federal funds is \$500 per month per employee.
-Applicants should indicate the actual premium rates; however, the federal funds requested may not exceed \$450 with anything above being eligible to be used as match.
+Applicants should indicate the actual premium rates; however, the federal funds requested may not exceed \$500 per month.
+Any premium balance above the \$500 limit may be used as match.
+If funded, agencies will be required to provide documentation supporting the listed monthly health insurance premium.

 Retirement benefits are normally calculated as a percentage of the total salary.
-Applicants should indicate the actual percentage paid; however, the federal funds requested may not exceed 15.32% with anything above being eligible to be used as match.
+Applicants should indicate the actual percentage paid; however, the federal funds requested may not exceed 15.32%, with anything above being eligible to be used as match.
+If funded, agencies will be required to provide documentation supporting the listed retirement rate.